 In addition, pursuant to the Provisions on Strengthening Confidentiality and Archives Management of Overseas Securities Issuance and Listing by Domestic Enterprises, which was released on February 24, 2023 and became effective on March 31, 2023, PRC domestic enterprises seeking to offer and list securities in overseas markets, either directly or indirectly, shall establish and improve the system of confidentiality and archives work, and shall complete approval and filing procedures with competent authorities, if such PRC domestic enterprises or their overseas listing entities provide or publicly disclose documents or materials involving state secrets and work secrets of state organs to relevant securities companies, securities service institutions, overseas regulatory agencies and other entities and individuals.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulations-Regulations on M&A rules and overseas listings" for details.
-The Trial Measures for Overseas Listing and the Provisions on Strengthening the Confidentiality and Archives Administration Concerning the Overseas Securities offering and Listing of by Domestic Enterprises are subject to further implementation and interpretation, and there remains uncertainties as to how these provisions will affect our listing status and future financing.
+The Trial Measures for Overseas Listing and the Provisions on Strengthening the Confidentiality and Archives Administration Concerning the Overseas Securities Offering and Listing of by Domestic Enterprises are subject to further implementation and interpretation, and there remains uncertainties as to how these provisions will affect our listing status and future financing.
 If we fail to complete the filing with or approval of the CSRC or other PRC government authorities in a timely manner or at all, for any future offering or any other activities which are subject to the filing or approval requirements under the aforesaid provisions, our ability to raise or utilize funds and our financial conditions, business operation, and business prospect may be adversely and materially affected.

 In addition, we cannot assure you that any new rules or regulations promulgated in the future will not impose additional requirements on us.
 If it is determined in the future that approval from or filing with the CSRC or other regulatory authorities or other procedures, including the cybersecurity review under the Cybersecurity Review Measures and the Regulations on the Network Data Security (Draft for Comments), are required if we were to conduct offshore offerings, it is uncertain whether we can or how long it will take us to obtain such approval or complete such filing procedures.
 If we were to conduct offshore offerings and fail to obtain such approval or filing procedures, or such approval or filing, if obtained by us, were to be rescinded, we would be subject to sanctions by the CSRC or other PRC regulatory authorities.
 These regulatory authorities may impose fines and penalties on our operations in China, limit our ability to pay dividends outside of China, limit our operating privileges in China, delay or restrict the repatriation of the proceeds from our offshore offerings into China or take other actions that could materially and adversely affect our business, financial condition, results of operations, and prospects, as well as the trading price of our listed securities.
 The CSRC or other PRC regulatory authorities also may take actions requiring us, or making it advisable for us, to halt our offshore offerings before settlement and delivery of the shares offered.
-In addition, if the CSRC or other regulatory procedures for our prior offshore offerings, we may be unable to obtain a waiver of such approval requirements, if and when procedures are established to obtain such a paroval requirement, and the trading price of our listed securities.
-Any uncertainties or negative publicity regarding such approval requirement, if and when procedures are established to obtain a waiver.
-Any uncertainties or negative publicity regarding such approval requirement could materially and adversely affect our business,
+In addition, if the CSRC or other regulatory authorities later promulgate new rules or explanations requiring that we obtain their approvals or accomplish the required filing or other regulatory procedures for our prior offshore offerings, we may be unable to obtain a waiver of such approval requirements, if and when procedures are established to obtain such a waiver.
+Any uncertainties or negative publicity regarding such approval requirement could materially and adversely affect our business, prospects, financial condition, reputation, and the trading price of our listed securities.